 don't be late."

 Born in Singapore and based in the United States, Claire Marie Lim is a music technologist and multi-disciplinary artist who works with music and movement.
 She works with artists and clients as a live experience designer, producer, programmer, and consultant, alongside being an electronic music clinician and instructor.
-She is certified with Bitwig, Ableton, and Apple (Logic Pro X).
+As an educator, she is certified with Bitwig, Ableton, and Apple.

 - Iskandar Ismail